nik-john/angular-video-dashboard/README.md

 3. Run `npm run server` - this starts up the backend server.
 4. Open a new tab and run `npm run frontend` - this starts up the frontend server.
 5. Your browser will automatically be opened and directed to the browser-sync proxy address
+6. In the `/login` page, use the username/password : `ali`/`password` to login
-6. To prepare assets for production, run the `npm run build` script (Note: the production task does not fire up the express server, and won't provide you with browser-sync's live reloading.
+7. To prepare assets for production, run the `npm run build` script (Note: the production task does not fire up the express server, and won't provide you with browser-sync's live reloading.
 Simply use `npm run dev` during development.
 More information below)

 ### Folder structure